 The problem is that you're essentially stuck with Vistaprint's standard block layouts.
 You can't place a map where you like on the page, for instance, perhaps to the immediate left of a text block.
 All you can do in that situation is drop a map block above or below the text block, with each of these taking the full width of the page.

 Hovering your mouse over a block reveals a few context-sensitive customisation options.
-You're able to change the menu style on a header, for instance, while other blocks can be resized or have a custom background (choose a colour, an image, set transparency, more.)
+You're able to change the menu style on a header, for instance, while other blocks can be resized or have a custom background (choose a colour, an image, set transparency, and more.)
 This worked well for us, but Vistaprint is still far less configurable than most of the competition.

 How much this matters will depend on the user.
 Experienced web designers will quickly become frustrated by the lack of control.
 But if you're a novice, or have only basic needs, and you're happy with Vistaprint's layouts, the lack of power and options won't matter.
 If anything, you'll appreciate the editor's simplicity and ease of use.